keawade/typescript-boilerplate/README.md

 ## Notes

+- Type stripping is such a nice approach to TypeScript use.
+No more fiddling with sourcemaps or compiler build steps.
+Just `npm ci` and `node src/main.ts`.
 - I was initially using `node --watch` for the `dev` script but I've gone back to `nodemon` because I kept running into an issue where `node --watch` would restart once or twice and then never trigger a restart again.
 Not sure what's